nopnop2002/esp-idf-st7789/README.md

 ___ESP32C2 has too small memory to use this function.___
 ___Note that using FrameBuffer consumes memory.___

+If your SoC has PSRAM, you can avoid running out of memory by enabling PSRAM.
+ESP32S2 has small RAM, but recent models have PSRAM.

 Benchmarking using ESP32 & 1.3 inch TFT

 ||Without Frame Buffer|With Frame Buffer|